Training structure

 4 creditsEvolutionary Ecology and its applications

-1 creditsSpecies assemblages from local to global
+1 creditAssemblages of species from the local to the global

 4 creditsCPES SV S6 PBE Cx 2

-Your choice: 1 of 4
+Choose 1 out of 4

 Evolutionary ecology and its applications

-Your choice: 1 of 6
+Choose 1 out of 6

 Aquatic ecology

-4 creditsIntroduction to molecular ecology
+4 creditsIntroduction to Molecular Ecology

 4 creditsTools and methods for reconstructing paleoenvironments

-4 creditsAdaptations to parasitism
+4 creditsAdaptations to Parasitism

 4 creditsArchitecture and morphogenesis of the whole plant